zduka/mp3-player/README.md

 - rewrite schematics for AC coupled headphones, make sure the noise is neopixel or breadboard relatred
 - audio src and adc have switched pins
 - headpnoes and mic have switched pins
+- no vcc sense pin, vcc is determined by comparing INTREF to VCC

 ## AVR